OneRoomHealth/orh-winui-kiosk/docs/FIXES_NOVEMBER_2025.md

 3. Added `SwitchToVideoMode()` and `SwitchToScreensaverMode()` methods
 4. Updated all hotkey handlers to use the new mode switching methods
 5. Updated logging to reflect the new "Mode Toggle Controls"
+6. Modified `SwitchToVideoMode()` to handle dual functionality:
+   - When not in video mode: switches to video mode and starts carescape
+   - When already in video mode: toggles between carescape and demo videos

 ## Previous Issues Fixed